robot297/JAG_8_2019/Lab 8 Questions.md

 Run and test your application.

-Take a screenshot of your application running and add it to the **screenshots** directory in this project.
+Take some screenshots of your application running and add to the **screenshots** directory in this project.

 ### Problem 2: Agile or Waterfall?